Half-range lattice Boltzmann models for the simulation of Couette flow using the Shakhov collision term

-In this paper, we only discuss the Couette flow between parallel plates.
-At non-negligible values of ${\rm Kn}$, the diffuse reflection boundary conditions imposed on the plates induce a discontinuity in the distribution function \cite{gross57}.
-For this reason, appropriate half-range quadratures should be employed on the direction perpendicular to the walls \cite{yang95,li03,li04,li09,lorenzani07,frezzotti09,frezzotti11,gibelli12,guo13pre,ghiroldi14,ambrus14pre,ambrus14ipht,ambrus14ijmpc, guo15pre,gibelli15,sader15,ambrus16jcp,ambrus16jocs} in order to obtain accurate results using the LB models.
-In order to reduce the number of the discrete velocity vectors, in this paper we will employ the mixed quadrature LB models introduced in Ref.~\cite{ambrus16jcp} for the study of the 2D Couette flow.
+Recent FDLB studies of the Couette flow showed that accurate solutions of the S-model equation can be obtained by enriching the velocity set \cite{ambrus12,ambrus14ijmpc,ambrus14pre,ambrus16jcp}.
+The crucial piece which makes the simulations much more efficient is to take into account the discontinuity in the distribution function, which is induced by the boundary conditions prescribed at the solid walls \cite{gross57,takata13}.
+For this reason, appropriate half-range quadratures should be employed on the direction perpendicular to the walls \cite{yang95,li03,li04,li09,lorenzani07,frezzotti09,frezzotti11, gibelli12,guo13pre,ghiroldi14,ambrus14pre,ambrus14ipht,ambrus14ijmpc, guo15pre,gibelli15,shi15,ambrus16jcp,ambrus16jocs}.
+In this paper, we will employ the mixed quadrature LB models introduced in Ref.~\cite{ambrus16jcp} for the study of the 2D Couette flow.